quenched-exciton/quenched-exciton.github.io/_posts/2025-05-24-ChemistInSemiconductors.md

 ---
-title: "From Bench Chemistry to the Fab Chemistry"
+title: "From Bench Chem to the Fab Chem"
 date: 2025-05-24
 categories: [blog]
 ---